 Please note that the MA degree is not considered a terminal degree and is not offered as a degree program in the OSU Department of Dance.
 The Department of Dance does not award a master's degree as a "progression marker" in the PhD program.
 However, at the discretion of the GSC, an individual may terminate studies in the Department at the conclusion of the provisional period.
-In order to terminate studies with the degree of MA in Dance Studies, the student must successfully complete both Examinations, write a thesis, and successfully pass the Final Examination with a committee.
+In order to terminate studies with the degree of MA in Dance Studies, the student must successfully complete both the MFA Comprehensive Examination Research Paper and PhD Qualifying Examination Question, write a thesis, and successfully pass the Final Examination with a committee.